 The development of custom quest has been the quest to allow game developers to create quests and missions that use these types.
 However, no matter how well we have researched, some one will come up with a new and creative way of doing quests.

 The solution for us, was to make the system more customizable.
-Letting users convert their quest prefabs to quest scripts that automatically inherits the core functionality, so the user can freely add their own additional functionality.
+Letting users convert their quest prefabs to quest scripts that automatically inherits the core functionality, so the user can freely add their own additional functionality on top of the existing core

 Asset development as fuel – “A learning experience”